Atomox/prepcook.js/readme.md

 	{{ #if 2 == 2 }} <p>2 == 2</p>	{{ /if }}
 	{{ #if foo.bar.baz == 123 }} <p>2 == 2</p>	{{ /if }}
 ```

+## Requirements:

+Make sure to have `bistro.tree.js`, the underlying tree data structure we use to process your templates with.